...

 Video Mode Upper Row

-S&Q Frame Rate Settings – S&Q is a fun feature to play with when you really want to shoot a slow-motion video with the a1.
+S&Q Frame Rate Settings – S&Q is a fun feature that allows you to shoot a slow-motion video with the a1, where the video comes out in slow motion.
 To control the actual S&Q frame rate, use this menu item.
+I set my Rec Frame Rate to 24p and my shooting Frame Rate to 120fps.
+This creates a slow-motion video that is 5x slower than normal speed.

-Picture Profile – With video, there is a good chance you want to adjust the kind of color and tone you can work with to color grade later.
+Picture Profile – With video, you may want to adjust the kind of color and tone you can work with to color grade later.
 With the A1 you have PP1 – PP11 which represent a variety of different modes such as S-Log2(PP7), S-Log3(PP8 or PP9), HLG2 (PP10) or Sony’s Cinetone (PP11).
+I usually stick to Cinetone (PP11) for most of my video work when I don’t want to do much color grading.

 Zebra Display – A great way to check to see if you have blown out the highlights in your video is to turn on the Zebra Display function.
-Any area that is over-exposed will flash bright lights at you to indicate you are clipping your highlights.
+Any over-exposed area will flash bright lights at you to indicate you are clipping your highlights.

-Face/Eye Subject – Allows you to change between Animal, Bird and Human Eye/Face Detection.
-Do note that currently only Human Eye AF works in Video.
+Face/Eye Subject – Allows you to change between Animal, Bird, and Human Eye/Face Detection.
+Just so you know, currently, only Human Eye AF works in Video.

 Video Mode Lower Row

 AF Subj.
-Shift Sensitivity – Adjust the sensitivity of the camera to focus on another subject once your subject leaves the focus area of your scene.
+Shift Sensitivity – Adjust the camera’s AF sensitivity to focus on another subject once your subject leaves the focus area of your scene.
+I set mine to “1,” so the AF sticks to the subject more aggressively.

 Audio Recording Level – Adjust the Audio Recording Level when shooting video